 4. Build topical authority across the domain

-One page can earn visibility, but clusters usually earn it more reliably.
-Publishing interconnected pages that cover a subject cluster makes AI systems more likely to cite your brand across related prompts.
-If you cover AI visibility, GEO, AI Overviews optimization and content gap analysis, each page reinforces the others.
+One page can earn visibility, but clusters’ll earn it more reliably.
+Publishing interconnected pages that cover a subject cluster makes it far more likely you’ll get cited across related prompts.
+If you cover AI visibility, GEO SEO, AI Overviews optimization and content gap analysis, each page reinforces the others.

 5. Keep the site technically clean

-AI systems reflect what the broader web says about an entity.
+AI systems reflect what the broader web says about an entity, not what you’ve told them.
 External mentions in reviews, publications and industry sources increase citation likelihood.
 Hostinger, for example, appeared in over 51,000 AI-generated answers with 40,100 cited pages, according to Semrush research.
 That scale of external presence makes a brand hard to ignore.

 7. Show up across multiple formats